laxertu/eric/README.md

 Entry point for message streamiong

-In case of failure at channel resulution time, a special message with type=’%s’ is sent, and correspondant listener is stopped
+In case of failure at channel resulution time, a special message with type=MESSAGE_TYPE_CLOSED is sent, and correspondant listener is stopped

 <a id="eric_sse.entities.AbstractChannel.register_listener"></a>